MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### Speak to people who are on the same journey

 I spoke to several developers who had the same issues as mine before I attempted changing keyboards.
 I also watched several youtube reviews from developers on various keyboards.
 Their feedback gave me hope.
-They had been down the same road and succeeded, I could relate with themand respected their insights.
-This is why I feel things like [Team Tourism](http://blog.markpearl.co.za/Team-Tourism) are so important - they give you hope you could not get on your own.
+They had been down the same road that I was going through, had similar challenges and had succeeded.
+I could relate with them and respected their insights.
+Speak to people you relate to and trust - they can give you hope.
+For software companies that are trying to change, I feel a practice like [Team Tourism](http://blog.markpearl.co.za/Team-Tourism) is very important.

 #### You gain deep insights from doing